-Exped Skyline 15 Daypack is a pack from a completely new series of technical hiking packs launched in 2017.
+Exped Skyline 15 Daypack is a pack from a completely new series of technical hiking packs launched recently.
 It offers a completely unique and innovative design and plenty of features.

 Unique features and benefits

 First about the number in the name.
 Such numbers usually give the volume in liters, so here you have 15.
 But in fact, in the specifications of this pack, even in the site of the Exped brand, you will see 17 liters volume.
 No idea why have decided to use 15.
 Just to know.

 The Exped Skyline 15 pack is a panel-loading type, so it comes without the traditional lid.
 Instead, you have a long horseshoe-shaped zipper that runs around the sides and the top of the pack.
 Apart from this main access, you have an additional smaller zippered entrance on the front.
 This allows you to get quickly to the things that are on the bottom of the pack.
 These zippers are visible in the picture above.

 This is a small pack, for very quick and light hiking day tours.
 But the pack offers a lot for such a size.
 There is a lot of organization in the main compartment, see below.
 Here just to mention that the pack is hydration compatible, so the water bladder sleeve is in the main compartment, and you have a Velcro hunger above it.
 The pass-through for the water tube is in the middle, right behind the hanger.
 You can see all this in the pictures.

 Being a panel loading pack, you have many zippers around and those are quality zippers with glow-in-the-dark elements on all pulls.
 This is very useful and it gives some extra visibility in the dark.
 Not many packs on the market have such a feature (well, I am going to use this sentence below again, this is a unique design in several ways).